 As someone who is normally drawn to ocean escapes, I found it strange that I was being pulled to the desert.
 Maybe it’s because I now live a 10-minute walk to the beach?
 I’m not entirely sure, but instead of ignoring it, I leaned in.

-I’d already been to Joshua Tree National Park, so Death Valley seemed like the next step.
+I’d already been to Joshua Tree National Park, so Death Valley seemed like the next logical destination.
 Plus, the thought of going to Death Valley alone really intimidated me.
 Which meant, I needed to do it.

 I decided to road trip from San Francisco to Death Valley because I wanted to have everything easily accessible in my car.
 I considered flying to Las Vegas and driving from there, but I didn’t want to rent a car.
 There was comfort in having my own vehicle.